 Best Treatment Tips For Lightened Hair

-The treatment for highlights is always special, so it requires buying a new set of products **old thing has passed away**
+The treatment for highlight and color-treated hair is always special; it requires buying a new set of products. **old hair has passed away**

-Therefore you need to use each product appropriately and when needed.
+Also, you need to use these products appropriately and when required.
 For instance:

-- Don’t wash too often and if hair strands were recently lightened, it is advised to wait for at least 24 hours before wash (this waiting period creates space for the new color to penetrate and balance)
+- Don’t wash hair often and if hair strands were recently highlighted.
+An expert will advise waiting for at least 24 hours before wash (this waiting period creates space for the new color to penetrate and balance)

 - Make sure you wash hair thoroughly because buildups aren’t friendly with color-treated hair.